-Danced mostly by women, it is loved by dancers because it can be enjoyed by people of all ages and is a wonderful form of fitness.
+Danced mostly by women, belly dance is loved by dancers because it can be enjoyed by people of all ages and is a wonderful form of fitness.
 Whilst certain core moves are central to belly dance, this dance is also fluid and open to self-expression.

 Belly Dance and Raqs Sharqi